-On January 1, my BFF, Miss Fairy, Luca and I visited my BFF’s parents’ again.
-We drove through the town of West Point, which was a typical small town for that area.
-I enjoyed looking at the neat rows of stores and businesses on the street.
+On January 1, my BFF, Miss Fairy, Luca and I visited my BFF’s parents’ home again.
+We drove through the town of West Point, which was a typical small town with neat rows of stores and businesses on the main street.

-At my BFF’s parents’, their Labrador retriever welcomed us.
+At my BFF’s parents’ place, their Labrador retriever welcomed us.
 In the house, my BFF’s father lit a fire in the fireplace.
 I met a cute fluffy cat in the room.
 She liked staying still in front of the fire.
-Miss Fairy, Luca and I watched Pokémon on TV.
+Miss Fairy, Luca, and I watched Pokémon on TV.
 Actually, I was not very familiar with the story of Pokémon.
 Indeed, I did not know anything but Pikachu.
 However, they kindly explained what was going on, so I was able to enjoy the story with them.

 We went to the dining room.
-The mother cooked and served oyster stew with oysters which the father had grown in the river.
+Her mother cooked and served stew with oysters, which her father had grown in the river.
 It was so delicious that I had another helping.
 The cornbread she baked was also tasty.
 After that, we ate traditional Southern U.S. New Year’s food: black-eyed peas, collard greens, and stewed tomatoes for good luck and prosperity.
 Greens are said to represent money and prosperity.
 They were delicious!
 I loved her pecan tarts, too.
 She was a great cook, and every meal she cooked was full of love!

 After lunch, my BFF and I looked at some albums which included old photos of her ancestors, going back to her great great grandparents.
 The photos showed old traditional American lifestyle.
 I was particularly interested in their elegant dresses.

 We saw some birds coming over to the yard.
 One of them was a Northern Cardinal, the state bird of Virginia.
-Not only I but also birds loved to visit this place.
+Not only I but also birds loved to visit that place.
 It was wonderful to see my BFF’s family again!
 It was an unforgettable New Year’s Day.